usotnyk/oak-website/README.md

-# oak-website
-Repository for technical challenge for HackerYou
+# oak-website - technical assignment for HackerYou

 Used tech and libraries: